BGI-Qingdao/stlfr2supernova_pipeline/README.md

 - Read1 of 10X reads

-*The first 23-bp sequence is the 10X barcode within read1*
+*The first 23-bp sequence is the 16-bp-10X-barcode + 7-bp-adaptor within read1*

 ```
 @ST-E0:0:SIMULATE:8:0:0:1 1:N:0:NAAGTGCT